ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

 ## Test instructions

 The test instructions were derived from the test cases in such a way, that the software testing could be directly conducted from them.
 Rather then being a one to one mapping one test instructions could cover multiple test cases or a test case could be divided between several test instructions.
 Nevertheless the test instructions were created in such a manner, that all selected test cases are covered by them and they do thus cover the planned test space.

+### Conclusions
+Concluding the usability tests, we should note that one of the biggest usability issues was possibly not the application’s design, but Telegram’s API commands employed to run tasks and arrange people into game rooms.
+We should possibly consider wrapping them into buttons or providing extensive instructions on how to operate them.